cwoodside1278/Christie-Classes/README.md

 # Christie-Classes
-See the other repository, Christie HIVE lab, for code needed for the Thesis.
+See the other repository, [Christie HIVE lab](https://github.com/cwoodside1278/Christie--HIVE-Lab), for code needed for the **Thesis**.

 Code and files from all prior classes that utilized code
-Note: In the process of updating Nov 2025.
+Note: In the process of updating as of December 2025.

 - **Data_Mining** : Introduction to Data Mining course at GWU - Fall 2024
 - **Applied_Bioinformatics** : Data generation and analysis with Bioinformatics pipelines at GWU - Spring 2025